-But what if your point of sale can help you manage your dining room in a customised layout, and lets you know if a table is in need of attention, has just arrived, or has just requested the bill?
+But what if your point of sale could help you manage your dining room in a customised layout, and let you know if a table is in need of attention, has just arrived, or has just requested the bill?

-Kounta’s Table add-on lets you see at a glance, colour-coded tables on a digital display that instantly narrows your field of focus – tables that have been filled but haven’t ordered, guests that haven’t been attended to in a while, and the ones that have just asked for the bill.
+Kounta’s table management tool, lets you see, at a glance, how your service is performing.
+Instantly see the status of each guest with colour-coded tables – tables that have been filled but haven’t ordered, guests that haven’t been attended to in a while, and the ones that have just asked for the bill.

-Drill down further and you can get instant stats on the length of time each table’s been occupied, the order associated with the table, as well as what stage of the meal your customers are in.
-If no one’s checked in with the party at a table within a predefined set of time, it’s plainly visible on the screen.
+Drill down further and you can get instant stats on the length of time each table’s been occupied, the order associated with the table, or how long they’ve been waiting for their meals.

 Step 3: Taking orders accurately

-To keep things running smoothly, a little preparation goes a long way – starting with the menu.
 Nearly every item in your menu will have its own discrete order flow.
-Even simple things like a cup of specialty coffee can get complicated: What size is it?
+Even simple things such as a cup of specialty coffee can get complicated.
+What size?
 Milk?
 Soy?
 Cream?
 Black?
 Sugar?
 Artificial sweetener?

 You can create order flows that are as detailed as you need them to be, including custom modifications at the customer’s request.
 And notice how the workflow can include clever little upsell opportunities like the one at the end.

-Once an order is placed at the point of sale, the next step is to let the kitchen (or whoever is fulfilling the order) know what to make.
+Once an order is placed at the point of sale, the next step is to let the kitchen know what to make.
 In smaller venues or during non-peak hours, it’s easy to walk over to the chef/barista and to let them know what needs to be prepared.